dynamoose/dynamoose/BREAKING_CHANGES.md

 - `Model.table.create.request` (formerly `Model.getTableReq`) is now an async function
 - `model.originalItem` has been renamed to `model.original` (or `Document.original`)
 - `Document.original` formerly (`model.originalItem`) no longer returns the last item saved, but the item first retrieved from DynamoDB
+- `expires` has been moved from the Schema settings to the Model settings
+- `expires.ttl` is now milliseconds as opposed to seconds
+- `expires.defaultExpires` is no longer an option